alexbrooker/solar_energy_analysis/README.md

-# Solar Energy Analysis
+# Solar Energy Analysis for Smart Meter Export Data

 Welcome to the Solar Energy Analysis project!
-This repository contains code and data for analyzing solar energy export and consumption data from a residential solar system.
+This repository contains code and data for analyzing solar energy export and consumption data from a residential solar system, exported from the UK octopus website.
 The goal of this project is to provide insights into the performance of the solar system, identify trends and patterns, and assess the overall energy balance.

 ## Table of Contents
 - [Introduction](#introduction)